chrisnmorrison/openmastery/learn/java/fundamentals/data-types.md

 char letter = 'c';
 ```

-The `char` datatype may look simple, but it's actually quite complicated. `char` is encoded using Unicode, which is an encoding scheme that translates codes (e.g. `\uo022`) into characters.
+The `char` data type may look simple, but it's actually quite complicated. `char` is encoded using Unicode, which is an encoding scheme that translates codes (e.g. `\uo022`) into characters.
 Chars take up two bytes of memory, which allow up to 65,536 different unicodes.
-How are more complicated languages, all with thousands of different characters, represented in Unicode?
+How are more complicated languages, all with thousands of distinct characters, represented in Unicode?

-There's no short explanation, so you can read more about it [here](#).
+There's no short explanation, so you can read more about it [here](https://en.wikipedia.org/wiki/Japanese_language_and_computers).
 Typically, you **should not** use `char` to represent more complicated alphabets, and instead use `String`.
-For now, I wouldn't be too worried about this topic, but just be aware that it can be an issue.
+For now, I wouldn't be too worried about this topic, but just be aware that it can be an issue when working with data in written/spoken languages with complex alphabets.

 Any other data types?